Article citation information:

 drives, their uneven load, frequent overloading and blocking.

-degradation factors listed above ultimately lead to breaking the chains.
+factors listed above ultimately lead to breaking the chains.
+Despite the use of

-Despite the use of high-quality steel for chain manufacture and specialized
+high-quality steel for chain manufacture and specialized technologies that

-technologies that ensure high durability and strength requirements, decohesion
+ensure high durability and strength requirements, decohesion of chain links is

-of chain links is the most common type of scraper conveyor failure, which
+the most common type of scraper conveyor failure, which causes a great threat

-causes a great threat to working miners and generates additional costs related
+to working miners and generates additional costs related to downtimes caused by

-to downtimes caused by failures.
-This is especially negative, when considering
+failures.
+This is especially negative, when considering the efficiency of a

-the efficiency of a serial transport system in the coal mining industry, where
+serial transport system in the coal mining industry, where stopping the

-the entire mining process [11].
+mining process [11].

-This
+This article

-the reasons for their formation and their effects, are described.
+for their formation and their effects, are described.

 2. LINK CHAINS